hdShang/arxiv-daily/docs/cs-CV/2025-05-12/papers/250507611v2-deep-learning-advances-in-vision-based-traffic-accident-anticipation.md

 ---
 layout: default
-title: Deep Learning Advances in Vision-Based Traffic Accident Anticipation: A Comprehensive Review of Methods, Datasets, and Future Directions
+title: "Deep Learning Advances in Vision-Based Traffic Accident Anticipation: A Comprehensive Review of Methods, Datasets, and Future Directions"
 ---

 # Deep Learning Advances in Vision-Based Traffic Accident Anticipation: A Comprehensive Review of Methods, Datasets, and Future Directions